navara99/resource-wall/README.md

 - display screenshot/embed video uploaded by the user
 - diplsay title, rating, number of likes, desciption, owner's username, added date
 - users can view resources by catergory
+- only show partial title/description if too long

 ### login